I think Salmon Oil is one of the best supplements you can add to your dog’s diet because it has helped Vík’s dry nose in such a short time!

 Vík has had a very dry nose since he was a pup.
 It looked painful, flakey, and occasionally would bleed.
 It was so sad and painful to look at.
 As of today, it is on the mend and I think adding fish oil to his food every day was the most significant factor for his healing nose.

-We use Vital Pet Life 100% Salmon Oil; I like the portion size bottles, and it is reasonably priced.
-I also really like that there are not any additives.
+We use Zesty Paws Pure Alaskan Salmon Oil; I like the portion size bottles, and it is reasonably priced.
+I also really like that there are no additives.
+We have it in our amazon subscriptions and get a new bottle delivered every 4 weeks.

 I prefer the liquid form over the capsules because it is easier to administer, both Kenzo & Vík love the taste, and there is a higher convention of healthy fatty aides in the liquid than the soft gels.
 The liquid is more expensive than the soft gels, but in my opinion, it is well worth the extra $.